danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 2. Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

 3. You can check your code against the guidelines using Better Code Hub, a [GitHub.com integration](https://github.com/integrations/better-code-hub) provided by [Software Improvement Group SIG](https://www.sig.eu).

-Better Code Hub integrates with the GitHub Flow and can run at Pull Requests and Commits.
+4. Better Code Hub integrates with the GitHub Flow and can run at Pull Requests and Commits.

-4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) at a maximum of 100 KLoc
+5. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) at a maximum of 100 KLoc

-## How it works
+## How it works for you

 1. Mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access for private repo's